+Grafana is a robust and open-source solution for querying, visualizing, monitoring, alerting, and analyzing metrics, traces, and logs.
 You will typically find engineers using it in combination with Prometheus, Grafite, or InfluxDB.
-This is typical because Grafana offers excellent visualization and monitoring dashboards to use with the databases.
+That’s because Grafana offers excellent visualization and monitoring dashboards to use with the databases.

 It supports several data sources, including Cassandra, memory, Kafka, and Elasticsearch, and has been open-source since 2016.

 Like Grafana and cAdvisor, you can use a DaemonSet configuration to deploy it.
 Or you can use the Jaeger Operator.

 The ELK Stack is an open-source monitoring tool for logging Kubernetes.
 The acronym stands for Elasticsearch, Logstash, and Kibana, which form the basis of a small logging pipeline.
 But the stack usually includes Beats for data collection and Kafka for buffering when dealing with massive amounts of data.

 The stack combines Elasticsearch’s scalability, Logstash’s log aggregation and analysis capabilities, and Kibana’s rich analysis capabilities.

 Despite being challenging to maintain at scale, the ELK Stack deploys easily and has a robust developer community to support it.

 Monitoring Kubernetes with Sematext provides full-stack visibility for container orchestrators and containers if you want a comprehensive logging and monitoring solution.
 Yet, it is also compatible with traditional systems.